7 Spiritual Books About Angels

 I will explain it in five easy steps so that it’s accurate and you can have confidence in your reading.

 1. You want to pick the right deck for you, and if you only have one deck, that’s awesome.
-If you have multiple decks, you survey them and then choose which one jumps out at you.
+If you have multiple decks, survey them and choose which one jumps out at you.
 When people say jump out at you, it’s usually which one draws your attention first.
 Don’t second guess it.
 Only use that one.
 If you’ve never had any Oracle cards before, what you want to do is go online and do a similar thing.

-Then notice which one jumps out at you.
+Then, notice which one jumps out at you.
 Don’t overthink it.
 You can read the back if you want.
 But whatever one jumps out at you, which one draws your attention?
 Go with that one.

 The other spread that I would highly recommend is a three-card spread.
 It’s used a lot in Oracle card readings.
 Tarot multiple different card decks can be used in a three-card spread.
 A three-card spread is very simple, and you can also designate different spots for different things.
 For instance, a three-card spread could be used for past, present, and future.
 So you could do that maybe on Sunday night or Monday.